Stuk/require1k/README.md

 # CommonJS `require` in 1k

-This project implements a minimal, and yet practically useful, CommonJS/Node.js `require` module loader in under 1000 bytes.
+This project implements a minimal, and yet practically useful, CommonJS/Node.js `require` module loader for the browser in under 1000 bytes.

 ## Usage